avr-rust/rust-legacy-fork/README.md

 such as `libcore` or `liblibc`.
 To do this, the `--target=avr-unknown-unknown` flag must be passed to `configure`, which is not fully supported yet due to bugs.

+First make sure you've installed all dependencies for building, as specified in the main Rust repository [here](https://github.com/rust-lang/rust/#building-from-source).
+Then use the following commands:

 ``` bash
 # Grab the avr-rust sources
 git clone https://github.com/avr-rust/rust.git